KD milestones

 1929

-The double-deck saloon steamer "Mainz" was the last paddle steamer built for the KD .
+The double-deck saloon steamer "Mainz" is the last paddle steamer KD for KD .

 1929